 We aim to:

 - Maintain a presence at sites such as hostels, GP surgeries, and homeless day centres

-- Provision of a drop in service within GP practices and day centres where assessments can be offered
+- Provide a “drop-in” service within Urban Village GP practice (Wednesday 14.30-16.30) and day centres where assessment and advice can be offered

-- Provision of clinical assessment and onward care plan development
+- Provide clinical assessment and onward care plan development

 - Homeless: i.e. rough sleeping, sofa surfing and temporary accommodation (if resident for less than 6 months).